Frequently Asked Questions

 A1.
 What is CVE?

-CVE is a list of information security vulnerabilities and exposures that aims to provide common names for publicly known problems.
+CVE is a list of information security vulnerabilities and exposures that aims to provide common names for publicly known cyber security issues.
 The goal of CVE is to make it easier to share data across separate vulnerability capabilities (tools, repositories, and services) with this "common enumeration."

 An information security vulnerability is a mistake in software that can be directly used by a hacker to gain access to a system or network.
 See the Terminology page for a complete explanation of how this term is used on the CVE Web site.